harjuo/jemma/README.md

 # jemma

-Storing and fetching boolean values of hierarchically arranged data in ephemeral storage is jemma's sole purpose.
+Storing hierarchically arranged boolean values in ephemeral storage is jemma's sole purpose.
+Extending jemma to store more complex data is left as an exercise to the reader, however, the types used internally support more complex structures with ease.

+# Requirements

+Building jemma requires the standard Rust toolchain that is available at https://rustup.rs.

 # Usage